Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Results

 \textbf{Architecture.} For all experiments we use ResNet-50 \citep{he2016deep} as a backbone architecture (for variants trained on CIFAR we removed max pooling layers).
-Following \citet{chen2020simple}, we append a small perceptron with one hidden layer to the output of the average pooling layer of the ResNet so that $z_i = g(h(x_i))$, where $h$ is the ResNet and $g$ is the MLP.
-For ImageNet-1k/100 we used an MLP with dimensions $[8192, 8192, 512]$ and for smaller datasets we used $[512, 128]$. \comment{The hidden dimensionality of the MLP was fixed to be 512 and the output dimensionality was 128.
-During pretraining the loss is definied on $z$ but we subsequently drop the MLP and consider $h$ to define the learned representation.}
+Following \citet{chen2020simple}, we append a small perceptron to the output of the average pooling layer of the ResNet so that $z_i = g(h(x_i))$, where $h$ is the ResNet and $g$ is the MLP.
+For ImageNet-1k/100 we used an MLP with dimensions $[8192, 8192, 512]$ and for smaller datasets we used $[512, 128]$.

-\textbf{Optimization} We employ the set of augmentations proposed in \citep{zbontar2021barlow}.
-For ImageNet we used the LARS optimizer with a learning rate of 4.8, linear warmup during the first 10 epochs and cosine decay thereafter, with a batchsize of 2048.
-For smaller CIFAR-10 we used a smaller batch size and the Adam optimizer with fixed learning rate.
+\textbf{Optimization.} We employ the set of augmentations proposed in \citep{grill2020bootstrap}.
+For ImageNet we used the LARS optimizer with a learning rate of 4.8, linear warmup during the first 10 epochs and cosine decay thereafter with a batchsize of 2048, and pre-train for 100 epochs.
+Note that though we report results using a default batch size of 2048, a batch size as small as 256 can be used to obtain reasonable results (1.2\% reduction compared to batch size 2048 -- see Appendix \ref{appendix: batch size} for a sweep over batch size).
+We additionally employ a momentum encoder for ImageNet pre-training (all views are fed through an online network and an additional network whose parameters are a slowly moving average of the online network and all embeddings of each image are averaged to form centroids).
+We found the use of a momentum encoder provided a small advantage in terms of downstream classification performance, see Appendix \ref{Appendix: Momentum} for this ablation.
+For smaller CIFAR-10 we used a smaller batch size, many more views (40), and the Adam optimizer with fixed learning rate.
 See Appendix \ref{appendix: Pretraining} for exact details.

-\comment{ We take the parameters of each augmentation directly from \citet{zbontar2021barlow} (though we omit the Gaussian blurring and solarization augmentations employed in that work).
-All models were trained for 500 epochs using the Adam optimizer \citep{kingma2014adam} with a learning rate of $1\text{e}-3$ and weight decay of $1\text{e}-6$.
-We swept batch size for each method and chose the one that resulted in the highest downstream task performance.
-For both SimCLR and Barlow Twins we found that a batch size of 128 was optimal (among 32, 64, 128, 256, and 512) for all 3 datasets.
-For MMCR there is a trade-off between batch size and the number of augmentations used, and the optimal value of that trade-off is highly dataset dependent.
-For CIFAR-10 and CIFAR-100 we used batch size of 32 and 40 views, and for STL-10 we used a batch of 64 with 20 views }